z/OS Study Center

 General z/OS thoughts

 z/OS, Language Environment, and UNIX: How They Work Together A description of how all these components complement each other.
-Complements / expands a great deal on the "Future of Mainframes" paper above.
 Very rich.

 157 pages; USD 10.00